 - Your two referees will be asked to complete and electroncially submit a Confidental Report on Application for Admission.
 This will take place only after your application has been fully submitted.
-Two letters of recommendations are to be uploaded confidentially by each of your referees.
 They are welcome to provide a separate letter of support, though this does not replace the Confidential Report.
 It is recommended to select individuals who are most familiar with your academic work.

 - Your 1,000 word Statement of Interest.

 - Upload electronic copies of your transcripts.
 Original and official transcripts from every college/university you have attended (undergraduate and graduate, including the legend) will also need to be sent directly to the program, from each academic inistution.

 - A copy of your current Curriculum Vitae in a conventional format (there is no template for this).

 - A copy of your TOEFL scores completed within the last 2 years, if applicable.
 Graduate degrees, received from an English medium university, waives the requirement of a TOEFL (or IELTS).
 A certified copy of your TOEFL scores are to be sent directly to the program, from the testing agency.

-- An Application for Coursework Wavier, if appropriate, along with a complete copy of the course syllabus.
+- An Application for Coursework Waiver, if appropriate, along with a complete copy of the course syllabus.

 Please ensure to upload your application materials electroncially.
 Hard copy items that are being sent by surface mail, courier, or hand delivered, can be sent to the following address:

 Admissions, Health Policy PhD Program